rbowen/presentations/betterfm/slides.md

 ## The Truth

-* Lots of people want to write docs.
-Some of them can even write a coherent sentence.
+* *Lots* of people want to write docs.
+Many of them can even write a coherent sentence.
 * We make it way too hard for them to participate.
 * So, they flock to third-party forums, and Stack Overflow, where they share misconceptions and worst-practice "solutions" with one another.